 Have you ever had an a-ha moment?
-I think I am addicted to them and NOW totally understand the science behind it.
-I have probably grabbed two magazines in the past decade while standing in the check out line.
-As an empath and sensitive person (my super power), I try not to read the headlines on magazines but I am so glad I grabbed this one.
+I think I am addicted to them and NOW totally understand its science.
+I have probably grabbed two magazines in the past decade while standing in the checkout line.
+As an empath and sensitive person (my superpower), I try not to read the headlines on magazines but I am so glad I grabbed this one.

 ~”We’ve been able to map the ‘burst of enthusiasm’ when the solution to a problem pops into consciousness”~John Kounios, brain-sciences professor at Drexel University.~

-THEY isolated when a solution pops into consciousness!!
+THEY are isolated when a solution pops into consciousness!!
 WOAH!

 Also, alpha waves tend to be brain suppressors.
-This means, that when you are problem solving, you sometimes close your eyes, look up or down, so you have less visual stimulus so you can concentrate.
+This means, that when you are problem-solving, you sometimes close your eyes, and look up or down, so you have less visual stimulus so you can concentrate.
 This also explains why we get creative ideas in the shower.